Openbank-Java-Bootcamp/MidtermProject/README.md

 ## Description

 The project consists backend code of a banking system.
-There are three type of users which ones are authenticated and authentified Bearer Auth.
+There are three type of users which ones are authenticated and authorized Bearer Auth.

 There are different type of bank accounts such as student checking, checking, savings and credit cards.